 Reading Time: 2 minutes

 Unmotivated employees are bad for business.
-Their work will suffer, group morale will decline, and eventually an unmotivated worker may quit.
-Many employers try to combat this problem with raises and other cash incentives, but there is a better method.
-While monetary rewards often fail to inspire people, travel incentives motivate employees in a myriad of ways.
+Their work will suffer, group morale will decline, and eventually, an unmotivated worker may quit.
+Many employers attempt to combat this problem with raises and other cash incentives, but a more effective approach exists.
+While monetary rewards often fail to inspire people, travel incentives motivate employees in numerous ways.

-Cash prizes are often used for paying off bills, but travel incentives provide an experience.
+Cash prizes are often used to pay off bills, but travel incentives offer an unforgettable experience.
 Employees earn the chance to get away, make memories, and enjoy a unique opportunity.
 A trip is more likely to have a lasting impact, leaving an employee motivated to earn another travel opportunity.

-If you put team members together in a more relaxed environment they will have the opportunity to socialize in an organic way.
+If you put team members together in a more relaxed environment, they will have the opportunity to socialize naturally.
 Employees who can rub shoulders and enjoy recreational activities together will grow closer.
 This, in turn, has a team-building effect.

 One additional benefit of travel incentives is that they can drive employee loyalty.
 Once an employee earns a travel experience, they may be less inclined to move to an employer that does not offer the same opportunity.
 This improved loyalty will manifest itself in the increased motivation to be an asset to their employer.